Network Censorship Circumvention

 XTLS Proxy Guide

-XTLS REALITY is the best proxy protocol for bypassing censorship at home (ISP blocking), school/work (e.g. Fortinet), China, Russia, Iran etc. It makes all your traffic appear as though it is coming from the same unblocked SNI.
+XTLS REALITY is the best and strongest proxy protocol for bypassing censorship at home (ISP blocking), school/work (e.g. Fortinet), China, Russia, Iran, etc. It makes all your traffic appear as though it is coming from the same unblocked SNI (site).
 This guide uses the 3X-UI web panel to make setup and editing easier.

-Requirements: A VPS or home server.
-VPS must have ports 443 and 2053 open to internet.
-Home server must have those ports forwarded to the server machine
+Requirements: A VPS or home server with ports 443 and 2053 open to the internet.

 Use DigitalPlat for free domain, fake info works.
 Do NOT choose an obvious proxy domain name (e.g. xtls, proxy, bypass etc).